 Susan Alves, MA, PhD is the Principal of Mindfulness Tutoring & Coaching.
 She is currently completing a graduate level certificate in Executive Function with Landmark College (VT).
 Susan has a private practice that focuses on building young adult clients’ executive function skills.

-Don’t twist yourself into knots trying to choose an activity you think it’s what the admissions office wants to see.
+Don’t twist yourself into knots trying to choose an activity you think the admissions office wants to see.

 Volleyball players